GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-16-05-compose-testcont.md

 Then we can expose the repository as a REST service at the following URL: [http://localhost:8080/repository/person](http://localhost:8080/repository/person.

-## Test with TestContainers and DockerCompose
+## Test with TestContainers and Docker Compose
 Now let's get to the spicy part.
-In order to test the application in the most similar as possible way to the production environment, we need to start a _PostgreSQL_ database with the schema initialized by _Liquibase_.
+To test the application in the most similar as possible way to the production environment, we need to start a _PostgreSQL_ database with the schema initialized by _Liquibase_.
-_DockerCompose_ is the perfect tool for this job:
+_Docker Compose_ is the perfect tool for this job:

 {% highlight yaml %}
 services: